breatheco-de/jwt-authentication-with-flask-react/README.md

 1. The user lands in the myapplication.com/login path.
 2. The React.js application (probably using the React Router library) will detect the `/login` path and match it with its corresponding React.js page component, this page will take care of rendering the login form.
 3. The user fills the login form and submits it.
-4. The page is listening (waiting) for the form sumbit event to trigger, and it finally triggers because the user submit the form.
+4. The page is listening (waiting) for the form submit event to trigger, and it finally triggers because the user submits the form.
 5. The page now retrieves the username and password information and fetch (POST) that data to the API.
 6. The API validates that the username and password are correct and returns a `token` object.
 7. The front-end application saves that token in the sessionStorage.